 However, I could download and print everything I wanted from http://thingiverse.com

 but useful could be printed too:

 and a nice looking as well 😉

 NOT the end

 Yup, that part was finished but as it turned out that was only the beginning.

 Stay tuned for future posts 😉

-I also want to add big hugs to RepRap community.
+I also want to add big hugs to the RepRap community.

 Especially to guys who originally created old mojreprap.pl forum and now is active on fabrykator.pl held by Krysztof Dymianiuk.

 Without you guys, I wouldn’t be able to continue my journey.